sim7234/GameOfLife/README.md

 Percent alive: Is used when game runs or when the button R is pressed.

+If space is pressed the game will pause, allowing you to draaw or erase new cells with (left click/right click).

+To move the camera: Paning is middle mouse button, zooming is scrollwheel.

  If Prefabs are not in game: Prefab should have a default cube with changed pivot point (bottom left corner).
 Background should have a default cube, changed to black color.

+Some fun settings: Chaning Alive for round count to 1, And DeadFRC to 0, and when stable to 100 gives a nice growth effect.
+AFRC to 3, DFRC to 2 to see oscillator.